 He could hear each person speak out their words simultaneously.

-Alex quickly opened the door and left trying not to catch anyone’s attention.
-He completely failed to notice that his headache was gone.
+Alex quickly opened the door and left, trying not to catch anyone’s attention.
+But, unfortunately, he failed to notice that his headache was gone.